pqvst/cafeandcowork/data/taipei/walk-cafe.md

 ---

 A very nice and comfortable cafe to work from.
 The staff was very friendly and welcoming, great cakes, and good drink selection.
 It wasn't very busy just around lunch, but it filled up later in the afternoon (presumably a popular cafe with students).

+They also seem to provide a great selection of beans and pour overs now.